 - Under what circumstances will [●] invite pricing proposals from its panel appointees?

 - Under what circumstances will [●] issue direct requests for work/goods without requesting pricing proposals from the other panel appointments?

 - What steps and processes are in place to ensure work is evenly distributed amongst panel appointments?

-Holding state institutions accountable for failing to comply with Section 217(1) of the Constitution of the Republic of South Africa is by no means and easy task.
-The Promotion of Administrative Justice Act 3 of 2000 (PAJA) details how such legal proceedings need to be attended on in respect of administrative decisions by officials after all internal remedies have been followed.
+Holding state institutions accountable for failing to comply with Section 217(1) of the Constitution of the Republic of South Africa is by no means an easy task.
+The Promotion of Administrative Justice Act 3 of 2000 (PAJA) details how such legal proceedings need to be attended to in respect of administrative decisions by officials after all internal remedies have been followed.